newmon13/github-api-client-spring-boot/README.md

 ## About

-A Github API client that lists github repositories of user and their brainches.
+A Github API client that lists non-fork github repositories and their brainches for specified user.

 ## Features